Team Building vs. Team Recreation

 Yes, team building can include recreational activities but a recreational activity is not the same thing as team building.
 Just because a group gets together and engages in an activity that is “fun”, does not make the activity “team building”.

-Team Entertainment or Corporate Event
+Team Entertainment or Corporate Events

 This is strictly for pleasure.
 It could be an active pursuit such as an Improv night with audience participation or something more passive like a dinner, concert or even dinner theatre.